-Privacy and data protection: The use of AI in ATM sectorisation involves the collection and analysis of large volumes of data, including potentially sensitive information.
+Privacy and data protection: The use of AI in ATM airspace structuring (routing and sectorisation) involves the collection and analysis of large volumes of data, including potentially sensitive information.
 There is a concern about how data is stored, processed, and protected, especially in compliance with data protection regulations like GDPR.

-Transparency and accountability: There is a societal demand for transparency in how AI systems make decisions, especially in high-stake transportation systems like ATM.
-The public might be concerned about the lack of understanding of AI decision-making processes and the accountability mechanisms in place in case of failures or errors.
+Transparency and accountability: There is a societal demand for transparency in how Al systems make decisions, especially in high-stake transportation systems like ATM.
+The public might be concerned about the lack of understanding of Al decision-making processes and the accountability mechanisms in place in case of failures or errors.

-Employment and skill shift: The full automation of the sectorisation task might lead to concerns about job displacement and the need for reskilling of ATC staff.
+Employment and skill shift: The full automation of the airspace structuring (routing and sectorisation) tasks might lead to concerns about job displacement and the need for reskilling of ATC staff.
 While AI can optimise operations, it also changes the nature of work, requiring a shift in skills for human operators who now need to oversee and interact with advanced AI systems.

 Public trust and acceptance: For the successful implementation of AI in air transportation, gaining and maintaining public trust is crucial.
-There may be apprehensions and resistance from the public regarding the shift to AI-driven systems, especially among those accustomed to traditional methods.
+There may be apprehensions and resistance from the public regarding the shift to Al-driven systems, especially among those accustomed to traditional methods.